Quantum Hamiltonian Complexity: Basics of Quantum Hamiltonian Complexity

+On the other hand, if $\phi$ is unsatisfiable, then for all $\ket{x}$ with $x\in\set{0,1}^n$, we have $\trace(H\ketbra{x}{x})\geq 1$.
+In fact, we can conclude the same property holds for \emph{any} $\ket{\psi}\in(\complex^2)^{\otimes n}$ (i.e. not just for binary string assignments); this is because all $H_i$ simultaneously diagonalize in the standard basis, and thus without loss of generality, one can choose the ground state as a binary string.
+We conclude that $\klhh$ is a generalization of $k$-CSP, and is thus at least NP-hard.
+Of course, we know that $\klhh$ is expected to be much harder; in \S\ref{sscn:5LH} and \S\ref{sscn:2LH}, we discuss the proofs of QMA-completeness of $5$-LH and $2$-LH, respectively.

-Finally, we define the Simulation Problem~\cite{O11}; roughly, this problem captures the essence of QHC from a physics perspective, and broadly asks how difficult it is to simulate physical systems~\cite{O11}.
-(We remark that the local Hamiltonian problem is a special case of the Simulation Problem.)
-Formally, the Simulation Problem asks: Given a description of a Hamiltonian $H$, an initial state $\rho$, an observable $M$, and a time $t\in\complex$, estimate the expectation
+\paragraph{The Simulation Problem.} Much of this survey focuses on the Local Hamiltonian Problem, and as such, it is important to place $\klhh$ into the context of QHC as a whole.
+It turns out that $\klhh$ is a special case of a more general problem capturing the essence of QHC, known as the Simulation Problem~\cite{O11}.
+Intuitively, the latter asks how difficult it is to simulate a physical system.
+More formally, in the Simulation Problem one is given as input a description of a Hamiltonian $H$, an initial state $\rho$, an observable $M$, and a time $t\in\complex$, and the task is to output an estimate of the expectation

 Note here that the denominator, $\trace\left((e^{iHt})^\dagger \rho e^{iHt}\right)$, is not redundant, since for $t\in \complex\setminus\reals$, $e^{iHt}$ is not necessarily unitary.
 Indeed, this fact is crucial to recovering the local Hamiltonian problem, which is obtained by choosing $H$ as a local Hamiltonian, setting $M=H$, $\rho=I/\trace(I)$, and considering $t=i\beta$ for $\beta\in\reals$.
-Then, Equation~(\ref{eqn:sim}) reduces to
+Then, Equation~\ref{eqn:sim} reduces to